pingcap/docs-cn/tidb-lightning/tidb-lightning-glossary.md

 A continuous range of source data, normally equivalent to a single file in the data source.

-When a file is too large, Lightning may split a file into multiple chunks.
+When a file is too large, TiDB Lightning might split a file into multiple chunks.

 ### Compaction